promptmike/github-learn-notes/github-foundations-part-1-of-2/03-introduction-to-githubs-products/unit-7-of-9-metered-usage-reports.md

 ## Storage for GitHub Packages

-GitHub Packages stores artifacts, images and dependencies, billed by storage and tranfer
+GitHub Packages stores artifacts, images and dependencies, billed by storage and transfer
 > GitHub Actions is free for public repos, plans have limited free Actions, Actions are then billed by minute and runner, while packages are billed by storage and transfer

 ### Tracking Consumption